Mari’s Gardens Opens in Kailua

 Mari and Fred Lau at Mari’s Gardens in Mililani.
 Photo: Robbie Dingeman

 And, yes, Fred Lau named the business after his daughter when she was only 10 years old.
 He’s clearly delighted that she’s contributed her own inspiration and expertise to the growing business.
-“I call it farm-y chic,” he says with a broad smile, when we meet in Mililani as the Kailua store has begun to take shape.
+“I call it farm-y chic,” he says with a broad smile, when we meet in Mililani when the Kailua store was taking shape.

 SEE ALSO: Style Scoop: These Are the Trendiest Houseplants in Honolulu